 Why the Shift to Multitenancy?

 Traditionally, organizations have maintained on-premise servers with single tenancy.
-However, in recent years, there has been a shift to cloud computing.
-With cloud computing offering more flexibility, savings on hardware maintenance, and access to cloud technologies, it has become the obvious choice for most options.
+As the landscape has shifted naturally much more into the cloud, multitenancy is now the norm most organizations follow.
+Cloud-based platforms offer more flexibility, savings on hardware maintenance, and access to cloud technologies, becoming the obvious choice for most options.

 There are three major types of cloud computing used by businesses: Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).

 Of these, SaaS is the most popular among businesses, and because its core architecture is multi-tenant, the shift to multitenancy has been inevitable for most organizations.
 In addition, in most cases, cloud-based applications require multitenancy.